deizel/bootstrap-dev/README.md

 # bootstrap-dev

-This is a simple JavaScript file using jQuery to show/hide the columns to help fronted development.
+This is a simple JavaScript file using jQuery to show/hide the columns to help front-end development.

 ## Requirements